bladeacer/flexcyon/README.md

 4. Click `Add Beta Theme`
 5. Input `https://github.com/bladeacer/flexcyon` and then click `Add Theme`

+## Documentation
+A huge thanks to ReadTheDocs for hosting the documentation at https://flexcyon.readthedocs.io
+> If there is a new feature in the documentation that cannot be found within the theme itself, said feature is WIP and may be released next update

+### Will be depracated
+> Documentation for this theme can be found [here](https://github.com/bladeacer/flexcyon/tree/master/docs/docs.md)

 ## Features
 #### What this theme has
 - vim mode status (when using builtin vim keybinds)